martignoni/blog.martignoni.net/content/posts/hugo-deployment/index.md

   on:
     branch: master
 ```
-The option `skip-cleanup` keeps the result of the build before the transfer.
+The option `skip_cleanup` keeps the result of the build before the transfer.
 The `--delete-after` part cleans the directory before we copy the new version of the site we just built.

 If you followed these instructions, you should have a _.travis.yml_ looking like that: